History of Boeing: 2000–2009

-In January 2000, Boeing chose to expand its presence in another aerospace field of satellite communications by purchasing Hughes Electronics.
+In January 2000, Boeing chose to expand its presence in another aerospace field of satellite communications by purchasing satellite businesses from Hughes Electronics.

 In March 2001, Boeing announced the pending relocation of its headquarters from Seattle to one of three cities: Chicago, Dallas, or Denver.
 All three had offered packages of multimillion-dollar tax breaks, and the selection of Chicago was announced on May 10; the move was completed in early September, just before 9/11.
 Its offices are located in the Fulton River District just outside the Chicago Loop.

 On September 11, 2001, four Boeing planes were hijacked as part of the 9/11 attacks by nineteen men affiliated with terrorist organization Al-Qaeda.
 American Airlines Flight 11, a Boeing 767-200, crashed into the 1 WTC building of the original World Trade Center in New York City; United Airlines Flight 175, another 767-200, crashed into the 2 WTC building of the original WTC shortly after.
 American Airlines Flight 77, a Boeing 757-200 crashed into the Pentagon and United Airlines Flight 93, another 757-200, crashed in a rural Pennsylvanian community just outside of Pittsburgh.
 These flights were bound for parts of California.

 In October 2001, Boeing lost to its rival Lockheed Martin in the fierce competition for the multibillion-dollar Joint Strike Fighter contract.
 Boeing's entry, the X-32, was rejected in favor of Lockheed's X-35.
 Boeing continues to serve as the prime contractor on the International Space Station and has built several of the major components.

 Boeing began development of the KC-767 aerial refueling tanker in the early 2000s.
 Italy and Japan ordered four KC-767s each.
 After development delays and FAA certification, Boeing delivered the tankers to Japan from 2008 with the second KC-767 following on March 5. to 2010.
 Italy received its four KC-767 during 2011.

 In 2004, Boeing ended production of the 757 after 1,050 aircraft were produced.
 More advanced stretched versions of the 737 were beginning to compete against the 757, and the planned 787-3 was to fill much of the top end of the 757 markets.
 Also that year, Boeing announced that the 717, the last civil aircraft to be designed by McDonnell Douglas, would cease production in 2006.
 The 767 was in danger of cancellation as well, with the 787 replacing it, but orders for the freighter version extended the program.